 The inflation scenario, proposed first by Guth in 1981 (though some of the key ideas were developed earlier and independently by Starobinsky and others), attempts to solve these problems by positing a phase in the very early universe when the dominant form of stress-energy is a component with negative pressure that produces accelerated expansion.

-Let's assume that this component has constant energy density ρ{φ} .
-(From our earlier discussion, notes p.
-21, it must therefore have pressure $p{\phi} = -\rho{\phi}$.)
+Let's assume that this component has constant energy density ρ{φ} , and thus pressure pressure $p{\phi} = -\rho{\phi}$.

 Ignoring matter and radiation but including ρ{φ} , the Friedmann equation is